sushant-suse/longhorn-article/Longhorn.md

 ### Responsibilities of Longhorn Manager
 #### Volume Scheduling and Lifecycle Management
 Longhorn Manager determines the accurate placement of volumes and replicas across the Kubernetes cluster by considering factors like node availability, storage capacity, and data locality.
-It is responsible for the creation, expansion, migration, deletion and maintenance of Longhorn volumes.
+It handles the creation, expansion, migration, deletion and maintenance of Longhorn volumes.

 #### Scheduling and Replica Coordination
 The Longhorn Manager ensures that the replicas are distributed across the available nodes.